 He bent over and whispered something in my ear.

 I swallowed.
 “We’ll see if they have a bucket.”

 They didn’t have a bucket.

 They did have beer, overpriced and in tiny paper cups, sold by enterprising types out of a repurposed ice cream van that prowled up and down the ridiculously long line to get in.
 I wouldn’t have plucked down the cash for what was essentially highway robbery, but I had my evening ahead to think about.
-And I wanted to see the so-cultured Louis-Cesare figure out what to do with a half frozen beer.
+And I wanted to see what the so-cultured Louis-Cesare would do with a half frozen beer.
 Because the truck’s freezers had not been repurposed along with the rest of it, leaving us with what amounted to beer Popsicles.

 Not that I was complaining.